sounak3/indiangold/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

     My contact e-mail: sounak3@gmail.com, phone: +91-9595949401.

 _____________________________________________________
 REQUIREMENTS

 ANY OS.
 AS JAVA IS PLATFORM INDEPENDENT ;)
-JAVA 2 (JRE 1.5 OR MORE REQUIRED).
+JAVA SE / JRE 1.8 OR MORE REQUIRED.
-FOLLOWING FILES ARE REQUIRED: INDIANGOLD.JAR & UNITS.DAT

 _____________________________________________________
 ADDING PROJECT TO NETBEANS IDE